The UK most dangerous roads and how to stay safe on them

 Across the UK there are an abundance of drives which offer rolling landscapes, picturesque views and a peaceful atmosphere, but sadly, the UK is also home to some more dangerous roads as well.
 Over recent years the number of collisions on UK roads has been increasing, whether that’s due to careless driving or bad weather conditions.
 One thing that is for sure is that as a driver, you need to make sure you’re doing all you can to keep yourself and other road users as safe as possible.

-With road accidents on the rise and winter weather conditions upon us, LeaseCar UK have launched a campaign which looks at the UK’s most dangerous roads and how you can remain as safe as possible when using them over the Christmas period and beyond.
-From the roads which have the highest percentage of casualties to the effects the pandemic has had on volume of traffic, some of the information from the campaign can be seen below.
+With road accidents on the rise and winter weather conditions upon us, LeaseCar UK has launched a campaign which looks at the UK’s most dangerous roads and how you can remain as safe as possible when using them over the Christmas period and beyond.
+From the roads which have the highest percentage of casualties to the effects the pandemic has had on the volume of traffic, some of the information from the campaign can be seen below.
+To help make sure cars and other vehicles are kept as safe as possible, those in charge of traffic markings will need to make sure they are updated and cared for over time, so there is no room for error on labeling.
+For further information, they can get more here, and see what type of equipment will be best to ensure that vehicles on the road are aware of what they must do.

 The UK’s most dangerous roads